pimcore/pimcore/doc/Development_Documentation/10_E-Commerce_Framework/09_Working_with_Prices/01_Price_Systems_and_getting_Prices.md

 ## Configuration of Price Systems

-A price system is a class implementing `Pimcore\Bundle\EcommerceFrameworkBundle\PriceSystem\IPriceSystem` which is defined as service and registered with a name in the `pimcore_ecommerce_framework.price_systems` configuration tree.
+A price system is a class implementing `Pimcore\Bundle\EcommerceFrameworkBundle\PriceSystem\PriceSystemInterface` which is defined as service and registered with a name in the `pimcore_ecommerce_framework.price_systems` configuration tree.
 The framework already ships with a number of [concrete implementations](https://github.com/pimcore/pimcore/tree/master/bundles/EcommerceFrameworkBundle/PriceSystem) which you can use as starting point.